hummingbird-dev/hummingbird-treeview/README.md

 Following options are available:

 - **collapsedSymbol**<br>
-  Default="fa-plus".
+  String, default="fa-plus".
 This can be any icon from the <a href="http://fontawesome.io/icons/">Font Awesome</a> icons.

 - **expandedSymbol**<br>
-  Default="fa-minus".
+  String, default="fa-minus".
 This can be any icon from the <a href="http://fontawesome.io/icons/">Font Awesome</a> icons.

 - **collapseAll**<br>
-  Default="true".
+  Boolean, default=true.
 On initialization, all nodes are collapsed.
 Change this to false to expand the nodes on initialisation.

 - **checkboxes**<br>
-  Default="enabled".
+  String, default="enabled".
 Checkboxes are used per default.
 Set this to "disabled" to get a treeview without checkboxes.

 - **checkDoubles**<br>
-  Default="false".
-Set this to "true" to enable the functionality to account for multi-doubles.
+  Boolean, default=false.
+Set this to true to enable the functionality to account for multi-doubles.

 - **checkDisabled**<br>
-  Default="false".
-Set this to "true" to enable the functionality to account for disabled nodes.</li>
+  Boolean, default=false.
+Set this to true to enable the functionality to account for disabled nodes.

 ## Methods